 NERIS is a meaningful improvement over NFIRS in several ways: it uses a more modern data structure, it is designed for interoperability with CAD and RMS systems, and it captures a broader range of incident types and outcome data.
 The USFA’s goal is a national incident database that actually reflects what fire departments are doing — not just fires, but the full range of emergency and non-emergency responses that modern departments handle.

-For fire departments, the transition is significant work.
-NFIRS had its own complexity, but most departments had built workflows — however imperfect — around it.
-NERIS requires new data fields, new narrative standards, and in many cases new or updated RMS software.
-For company officers who are already responsible for completing incident reports after every call — often at the end of a 24-hour shift — adding new requirements to an already burdensome process is a real operational problem.
+For fire departments, the switch is significant work.
+NFIRS had its own complexity, but most departments had built workflows, however imperfect, around it over decades.
+NERIS uses new data fields, new narrative standards, and in many cases new or updated RMS software.
+Officers are already hitting friction in the field, such as finding that an action like extrication is not cleanly selectable for a motor-vehicle accident.
+For company officers who are already responsible for completing a report after every call, often at the end of a 24-hour shift, a new system with new requirements is a real operational problem, not a future one.

 The Reporting Burden on Company Officers